Gabriela (1950 film): Plot

-Gabriela is a famous singer who became renown following the performance in a bar, where a man fell in love with her.
+Gabriela is a famous singer who became renowned following the performance in a bar, where a man fell in love with her.
 After marriage to Charlie, Gabriella gave birth to Andrea, and subsequently to Hansi.
-After raising both daughters, was is forced leave them with her spouse, in order to continue her singing career.
+However, she was forced to leave the two with her spouse in order to continue her singing career.
 The daughters, who are now adults, were raised by a foster mother, while Charlie was busy with work and had no time for them.
-Gabriela, who had matured over time, realizes the mistake she made when she gave the daughters away and is overwhelmed by maternal remorse.
+Gabriela, who has matured over time, realizes the mistake she made when she gave the daughters away and is overwhelmed by maternal remorse.
 However, it's too late now.

 Andrea, the oldest of them, is totally estranged from her mother and shows no interest in meeting her.
 Instead, Andrea is being courted by a young engineer.
-Meanwhile, Gabriela, with the help of her other daughter, Hansi, finally understands that the glamour life she had as a singer worth nothing comparing to the lost trust of her daughter.
+Meanwhile, Gabriela, with the help of her other daughter, Hansi, finally understands that the glamorous life she had as a singer was worth nothing compared to the lost trust of her daughter.
 But Andrea also makes it clear to Gabriela that she no longer needs her.